-Category Financial Instrument Loans and receivables Accounts receivable, accrued interest, due to (from) the Law Society of Alberta, due from 1452597 Alberta Ltd. Held-for-trading Investments, Cash and cash equivalents Financial liabilities Accounts payable and accrued liabilities
+Category Financial Instrument Loans and receivables Accounts receivable, accrued interest, due to (from) the Law Society of Alberta, due from 1452597 Alberta Ltd. Held-for-trading Investments, cash and cash equivalents Other financial liabilities Accounts payable and accrued liabilities

 Financial instruments must initially be recognized at fair value on the balance sheet.
 Subsequent measurement of the financial instruments is based on their classification.
-Cash and cash equivalents are measured at cost which approximates market value due to their short term nature.
+Cash and cash equivalents are measured at cost which approximates fair market value due to their short term nature.
 Loans, receivables and financial liabilities are measured at cost or amortized cost.
-Held-for-trading investments are measured at fair market value with unrealized gains or losses recognized in the statement of operations.
+Held-for-trading investments are measured at fair market value with unrealized gains or losses recognized in the statement of revenue, expenses, and net assets.